vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 It must be possible for any party to run a one off [transfer](????-????-transfers.md) or create a [periodic transfer](????-????-transfers.md) to any of these reward accounts.
 Note that saying "per every Vega asset" twice above isn't a typo.
 We want to be able to pay rewards e.g. in $VEGA for markets settling in e.g. $USDT.

-Reward account balances are to be summed per reward asset and added to the network treasury account for the asset when a [LNL checkpoint](../non-protocol-specs/0005-limited-network-life.md) is made.
+Reward accounts and balances are to be saved in [LNL checkpoint](../non-protocol-specs/0005-limited-network-life.md).
-Reward accounts themselves are not part of LNL checkpoints.

 ## Reward distribution

+All rewards are paid out at the end of any epoch.
+There are no fractional payouts and no delays.

 ### For fee based metrics
 Every epoch the entire reward account for every asset and *fee* metric type will be distributed pro-rata to the parties that have the metric `>0`.